GrandSuccess87/Javascript_AudioDrums/README.md

 # Javascript DrumKit

-<bold>Description</bold>
+<strong>Description</strong>

-A fun interactive application built using vanilla javascript.
-The key pressed responds with a drum sound that's associated with the key press event and animation highlighting the users' selection.
+A fun front-end interactive application built using vanilla javascript.
+The key pressed responds with an audio drum sound that's associated with the key pressed and animation is used to highlight the users' selection.

 <hr>